syhily/duoshuo/README.md

-# Duoshuo
+# DuoShuo

 A self-host comment system which in favor of my favourite died social comment solution [多说](https://github.com/duoshuo).

-This is a hobby project which I just want to test the ability of developing full-stack application in JS.
+This is a hobby project which I just want to test the ability of developing full-stack application all in JS.
-All the technology stack I choose is the newest one I think.
+All the technology stacks that I choose to use is the newest one I think.
 So I don't promise any stability and backward compatible.
 It's not a production ready project, I don't recommend using it in any projects.